rudecs/openvcloud/docs/Installation/4-SetupOfOVS.md

 > **Note:** this method will auto-detect master/slave for you.
 If you want a more custom method, please use the custom setup.

-After the first node installation is done, you should have all the OVS and OVC packages downloaded into `/var/cache/apt/archives/*dep`, if you copied the packages in here to the other nodes, you shall cut the download time out of the installation .. you can do this with the following command
+After the first node installation is done, you should have all the OVS and OVC packages downloaded into `/var/cache/apt/archives/*dep`.
+It is best to copy these packages to the other nodes, which will cut down the installation time:

 ```bash
 rsync -avzp --progress /var/cache/apt/archives/ root@IP_OF_THE_OTHERNODE://var/cache/apt/archives/
 ```

-do this for all the nodes , note that you can use the internal ips of the nodes , which can be found in [here](https://git.aydo.com/openvcloudEnvironments/IP_Layout_DEMO/blob/master/Table.md)
+Do this for all the nodes, note that you can use the internal ips of the nodes, which can be found in [here](https://git.aydo.com/openvcloudEnvironments/IP_Layout_DEMO/blob/master/Table.md)

+<a id="custom"></a>
 ### Custom setup

-You can install the ovs-stuff using the same script as the auto-detect, but with some argument to make custom choice:
+You can install the Open vStorage using the same script as used with the auto-detection setup, but with some arguments to make custom choices:

 ```
 jspython scripts/cpunode-setup.py --node be-scale-1-01 --master
 jspython scripts/cpunode-setup.py --node $XX --slave $IPMASTER
 ```

-The node `$XX` should be replaced by node name (eg: envname-05, ...) and the `$IPMASTER` is the backplane master ip of the master node.
-The master install script should give you the IP address, it should be like: `10.xxx.1.11`
+`$XX` should be replaced by node name (e.g. envname-05) and `$IPMASTER` is the backplane master ip of the master node.
+The master install script should give you the IP address, it should be like: `10.xxx.1.11`.

 After that, your node is ready.